getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

 ### Create a canvas

-We're going to start out small and simply put the canvas right in our `index.html`.
+We're going to start small and simply put the canvas right in the `index.html` file.

 ```html
 <html>